moenka/proving_ground/README.md

 Plugin: `plugins/key_authorization.rb`

 Ensures the users public key is situated on every virtual machine.
-This way a passwordless login is possible.
+This way a passwordless login is possible.gg

 ### Ansible Provisioning